DeKalb County: Return ICP to the People

 Compounding the injustice, for well over three years, taxpayers have been denied use of Intrenchment Creek Park in its entirety under an Executive Order issued by former CEO Michael Thurmond.
 And for well over a year, it has been in your power to lift the order and reopen the park.

-Please use the power of your office to enter the County into the Quiet Title mediation process, return Intrenchment Creek Park, in its entirety, back to the citizens of DeKalb, lift the executive order, and reopen our beloved park.
+Please use the power of your office to return Intrenchment Creek Park, in its entirety, back to the citizens of DeKalb, lift the executive order, and reopen our beloved park.
 You have the ability and authority!

 Thank you.